We're a state-of-the-art facility ranked #1 in Epping for “resident experience”

 Everyday reminders of home

-From speaking Mandarin or Cantonese to offering chopsticks and Chinese teas, the details of daily life are thoughtfully considered.
-These everyday touches create comfort and spark memories of home.
+By recognising language, food and lifestyle preferences, the details of daily life are thoughtfully considered.
+These everyday touches create a sense of comfort and spark memories of home.

 Starting your care journey with Oxa Care